tue-robotics/tue-robotics.github.io/_posts/2018-09-25-from-ui-to-motors.markdown

 When the state machines execute, they call methods of RobotParts (eg. a Base, Arm, Head, Worldmodel etc), which in turn tap into the ROS [Action Servers](http://wiki.ros.org/actionlib#Client-Server_Interaction), [Services](http://wiki.ros.org/ROS/Tutorials/UnderstandingServicesParams#ROS_Services) and [Topics](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics) of the robot.

 In short, the robot_skills provide an abstract, mostly ROS-independent interface to the actual robot.
+This way, we don't need to instantiate a lot of clients to ROS actions and services etc in the actual in the higher layers.

 A major component in our robots is the worldmodel, called [ED](https://github.com/tue-robotics/ed) (Environment Descriptor).
 We use this to get a symbolic representation of the world.
 ED Keeps track of objects and uses various plugins to e.g. recognize objects.